Unleash Your Fiesta Spirit! Top Spanish Festivals That Will Rock Your World

 La Tomatina

-Yes, there really is an event where Spanish people spend the day throwing tomatoes at each other.
+Yes, there is an event where Spanish people spend the day throwing tomatoes at each other.

 San Fermin

-From tomatoes to animals, the San Fermin festival takes place each July and is famous for its procession of leading bulls through the town centre.
-Originally started in honour of the patron saint San Fermin, the festival has become an incredibly lively affair, featuring a number of fiestas, bull fights, markets and, of course, lots of drinking and eating.
+From tomatoes to animals, the San Fermin festival takes place each July and is famous for its procession of leading bulls through the town center.
+Originally started in honor of the patron saint San Fermin, the festival has become an incredibly lively affair, featuring several fiestas, bullfights, markets, and, of course, lots of drinking and eating.

-The main highlight though is ‘Encierro’ where Spanish locals run 800 metres between the Calle Santo Domingo to the bull ring, while a stampede of bulls chase behind them.
+The main highlight though is ‘Encierro’ where Spanish locals run 800 meters between the Calle Santo Domingo to the bull ring, while a stampede of bulls chases behind them.

 The Holy Week Of Spanish Festivals

-Holy Week – or Semana Santa as it’s known in Spain – is a stunning festival which takes place in the week leading up to Easter.
+Holy Week – or Semana Santa as it’s known in Spain – is a stunning festival that takes place in the week leading up to Easter.

 Haro Wine Festival